What is Online Proofing? Your guide to key features, benefits, and what to look out for in an online proofing tool

 Step 3: Assigning collaborator roles

 An important part of the review process is to be clear on who has what responsibility.
-This could be for numerous things including commenting, copy editing, inviting new collaborators, requesting changes, uploading files, and signing off work.
 Online proofing simplifies this by allowing the sender to assign roles to collaborators.
-These collaborator roles play a major part in keeping reviews on track.

 Step 4: Proofing and collaboration

-One of the biggest benefits of online proofing is having a single proof that everyone accesses and comments on, rather than separate copies being routed around on emails or print-offs.
+One of the biggest benefits of online proofing is having a single proof that everyone accesses and comments on.
 It’s vital to give collaborators the most effective ways to convey their thoughts and make actionable feedback with pinpoint accuracy.
-Designers can then clearly understand the instructions for the creative work and action it correctly.

 Step 5: Getting change requests back